Publication Ethics Statement

 2.1 Nature of the review process

 All of the JHRM-AD content is subjected to an expert double-blind peer review, through which Author(s) obtain professional and expert advice on individual manuscripts.
-Every paper is reviewed by at least two independent Reviewers in order to guarantee high standard and quality of each published paper.
-The JHRM-AD guarantees that the peer review and publication process is fair, just and objective (the review process in JHRM-AD and COPE Ethical Guidelines for Peer Reviewers).
+Every paper is reviewed by at least two independent Reviewers to guarantee a high standard and quality of each published paper.
+The JHRM-AD guarantees that the peer review and publication process is fair, just and objective (the review process in JHRM-AD and COPE Ethical Guidelines for Peer Reviewers, Guidance COPE)

 2.2 Reviewers Professionalism